Menu

 Zircon StudSensor e50

-• DeepScan mode doubles the scanning depth to 1-1/2-inch
+• DeepScan mode doubles detection depth to 1.5" for thicker walls

 The Zircon StudSensor e50 ($33.48) is the best budget stud finder because it packages the two features most critical to safe use - WireWarning AC detection and a DeepScan mode - at a price that undercuts nearly all competitors.
 Consumer Reports found that roughly 60% of stud finders priced under $40 lack a reliable AC wire detection circuit that triggers before a drill bit reaches a live wire.
 [5] The StudSensor e50 passes that test, triggering WireWarning at up to 2" depth.
 Its single-sensor capacitance design does produce false positives at approximately 3× the rate of multi-sensor array models on textured or primed drywall in Popular Mechanics testing [2] - but learning to distinguish a consistent signal from erratic noise takes only a few practice passes.